gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

     - `npm run clean` - to clear the results of the previous build.
     - `npm run refresh-md` - to update the [metadata catalogue](../learn/visualize_data/export_catalog/#ExportCatalog-AcceleratorToolkitapplications).
 - A development proxy to easily connect to the public demo data for visualizations without the need to work around CORS.
-- An example code for GoodData Rect SDK in the `App.tsx` file.
+- An example code for GoodData React SDK in the `App.tsx` file.

 ## What's next?